DavidManiIbrahim/Framez/README.md

 - Expo Go: use the QR code from `npx expo start` to test on devices.
 - Appetize.io: build a web preview or use Expo-generated bundles to upload and share a live demo.

-## Demo & Links

-- Demo video: Add your 2–3 minute demo link here.
-- Appetize link: Add your hosted Appetize link here.

 ## Backend Choice

 - Backend: Supabase (Auth, Postgres, Storage, Realtime)
 - Rationale: rapid setup, first-class auth and storage with simple client SDK.

-## Notes

-- Secrets: `.env` is gitignored; do not commit real keys.
-- Buckets: if you change bucket names, update `.env` and re-run `supabase/rls.sql` to ensure policies match.
-- Error troubleshooting:
-  - Ensure environment variables are loaded (restart the dev server after changes).
-  - Confirm buckets exist and are public.
-  - Verify RLS policies are applied and `auth.uid()` is available.
-  - If dark mode doesn’t toggle, confirm the header button is visible and try reloading the app.